 - NHS Boards will focus on domestic waste prevention (as opposed to overall waste prevention including healthcare waste).
-It is felt that the NHS Boards have a greater ability to influence and change practices for domestic waste.
-However it is recognised that improving the correct segregation of healthcare waste may result in an increase in domestic waste arisings.
-Although the improved segregation of healthcare waste will have an overall carbon benefit, it will also directly impact the NHS Boards ability to reduce domestic waste; - Over the last five years, there has been an overall increase in service demands and this trend is expected to continue.
+It is felt that the NHS Boards have a greater ability to influence and change practices for domestic waste. - Efforts should continue to improve the identification and segregation of healthcare waste and remove domestic waste from this waste stream.
+It is recognised that this may result in an increase in domestic waste arisings.
+However, the financial and environmental benefits associated with reducing healthcare waste are significant and should take precedence. - Over the last five years, there has been an overall increase in service demands and this trend is expected to continue.
 This has led to a natural unavoidable increase in healthcare and domestic waste.